 Richland Bean-Blossom Schools receives mini-grants to help support classrooms

-For this first round of funding, a variety of project areas and grade levels spanning preschool through eleventh grade received awards including:
+The grants have funded a variety of project areas and grade levels spanning preschool through twelfth grade including:

 - Accessible outdoor equipment for preschool children of all abilities to use

 Using assistive technology?
 Full text of impact report below.

 Education Mini-Grants: 2021-2022